torvalds/linux/Documentation/cdrom/cdrom-standard.rst

   happen to like.
 If your driver doesn't support a certain function, make the entry *NULL*.
 At the entry *capability* you should list all capabilities your driver currently supports.
-If your driver has a capability that is not listed, please send me a message.
+If your driver has a capability that is yest listed, please send me a message.
 - Copy the *cdrom_device_info* declaration from the same example driver, and modify the entries according to your needs.
 If your driver dynamically determines the capabilities of the hardware, this